mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"But that means you'll look just like the others."

-	"I'll personally make sure your guardians don't try to kill anyone.
+	"I'll have a listener on my ear.
 By the time you start, my job of restarting Casra's old tribe will be done."

 	"What about Casra, where will thi be?"